DocketAlarm/pacer-api/README.md

  into Docket Alarm, search for a few documents, and download a docket.
 If you are creating your own python program, one way to start would be to edit this program.

+## Help and Support
+Because Docket Alarm is a commercial SaaS product, it is fully supported.
+To get help with this python client or the Docket Alarm API in general, contact admin@docketalarm.com